camunda/camunda/docs/src/operate-user-guide/resolve-incidents-update-variables.md

-# Resolve Incidents & Update Variables
+# Update Variables & Resolve Incidents

 Every workflow instance created for the workflow model used in the Getting Started tutorial requires an `orderValue` so that the XOR gateway evaluation will happen properly.

-Let’s look at a case where `orderValue` is present but was set as a string, whereas our `order-process.bpmn` model requires an integer in order to properly evaluate the variable.
+Let’s look at a case where `orderValue` is present but was set as a string, but our `order-process.bpmn` model requires an integer in order to properly evaluate the `orderValue` and route the instance.

 ```
 ./bin/zbctl.darwin create instance order-process --variables '{"orderId": "1234", "orderValue":"99"}'